Upgrades At Moto Park-X Aim to Rejuvenate Riding Interest

 Last winter the park applied for a grant through RM of Rhineland and Town of Altona, and was able to use the funds earlier this year to make drainage upgrades and track flow changes, says Matthew Hildebrand, president of Moto Park-X.

-"Drainage upgrades were needed because, as you know Manitoba weather can be unpredictable, and this would help us if there was a major rain event before a race, or anything like that, and that would just improve the quality of the track and the overall safety for all the riders," he said.
+"Drainage upgrades were needed because as you know Manitoba weather can be unpredictable, and this would help us if there was a major rain event before a race, or anything like that, and that would just improve the quality of the track and the overall safety for all the riders," he said.

 "We did another upgrade about midway through summer.
 This was just an upgrade to change the track flow and make it new for riders again because it's been the same for quite a few years."